REGULATIONS

 ARTICLE 1.
 ORGANIZATION

-The 360º The Challenge Gran Canaria is an event organized by Arista Eventos, with the public sponsors of Cabildo de Gran Canaria and the Tejeda town hall.
+360º The Challenge Gran Canaria is an event organized by Arista Eventos, with the institutional sponsorship of the Cabildo de Gran Canaria, Promotur Islas Canarias, the Gáldar City Council, and the Tejeda City Council.

 ARTICLE 2.
 DATES AND LOCATION